damigreen/computer-science/notes/vsnote/memory.md

     - Algorithms steps
     - Selection Sort [scanning, inserting, current position, one for loop, nested for loop, scan, get minimum element]

+## Vocabulary

+e.g => following

+following

+### Nouns

+- format - [specified format]
+- ability
+- word
+- unit
+- language
+- information
+- thoughts
+- Feelings
+-

+### Verbs

+- represent (ted, ing, s)

+- format (ing, ted)

+- perform

+- develop

+- ability

+- treat

+- recall

+- Write
+  - To make marks which represent letters, words, and numbers on a surface such as paper
+  - or a computer screen
+  - To send a letter to someone or similar message, giving them information or expressing
+  - your thoughts or feelings

+### Adverbs

+### Adjectives

+### Prepositions

+- After
+  - Following in time space and order
+  - To be looking for someone or something and trying to get them or thing
+  - to Politely say to someone they can go in front of you or
+  - serve themselves with food before you

+  - You can come back to town after you pay me my money
+  - You can call mery after calling john
+  - Three months after graduation i started my businnes
+  - soon after he left his girlfriend  he started making plans and working toward
+  - his dream in life of traveling and learning more about life and his carrer
+  - Expanding is the keyword here it should be your baltle cry when you wake up in the morning
+  -

+## ReCall

+### Thoughts

+### Process of Total Recall

+- ReRead
+- Review
+- Scan for **Words**
+- Search words in **Dictionary**

+### 20:11:2021

+- Selection sort
+  - invloves scanning through an array for the smallest item in the array and putting it in the the current position of the array..
+  - Ite

+## Blink

+- Always remember to think and formulate your thoughts completely before you **write** down again on this **space**

+  - It helps in you to develop the ability to retrieve information quickly and ultimately increase your memory shortterm

+- ability
+- Make english your **thought** language and `write` every thought you have in memory in english
+- Aways remain focused averytime you are learning something new and

 ## Notes

 ### Docker tutorial for beginners